Biswanathdas1996/LLM-platform-frontend/replit.md

 - June 26, 2025.
 Fixed DOM nesting warning in Sidebar navigation (changed nested `<a>` tags to `<div>`)
 - June 26, 2025.
 Fixed React error in ChatInterface by adding type safety for message content rendering
 - June 26, 2025.
 Added global error handlers for unhandled promise rejections and improved API error handling with retry logic
+- June 26, 2025.
+Added ApiError component and graceful error handling for when Local LLM API is unavailable, providing clear user feedback and retry options

 ## User Preferences